-The series follows Winchell Adams (Austin Di Lulio), an eight-year-old boy who is often whisked away to the fantastical world of Mischief City where he has misadventures with eight-year-old Maxine (Annick Obonsawin) and her two pet monsters Hey Hey (Adrian Truss) and Mr. Cube (John Stocker) while also running into conflicts with Maxines older brother Duane (Peter Oldring) and his pet monster/sidekick Mr. Square (Frank Welker).
-Each episode consists of two eleven-minute segments each.
+The series follows Winchell Adams (voiced by Austin Di Iulio, best known for Timothy Goes to School), an eight-year-old boy who is often whisked away to the fantastical world of Mischief City where he has misadventures with a girl named Maxine (Annick Obonsawin) and her two pet monsters, Hey Hey (Adrian Truss) and Mr. Cube (John Stocker).
+However, the four often run into conflict with Maxine’s nasty older brother Duane (Peter Oldring) and his pet monster/sidekick Mr. Square (Frank Welker).

 - Advanced Tech 2000: All of the devices Winchell brings out end in a number in the thousands.
-Duane once created a device and puts ten million at the end of the name to emphasize how great it is.
+One episode has Duane creating a device and putting ten million at the end of the name to emphasize its greatness.

 - Big Brother Bully: Duane.
 The guy has no problems with making his sister's life hell and often causes problems because of his extreme selfishness and gigantic ego.

 - Big Eater:

 - Hey Hey and Mr. Cube are capable of consuming mountains of food without breaking a sweat.
 Duane steals this trait from them in one episode so he can win an eating contest, but he ends up mutating into an insatiably hungry monster within a matter of hours.

 - One episode has Cleo consuming Winchell’s huge bag of Halloween candy all in one night, although she suffers from a huge stomach ache by the end of it.